Alicia Coppola: Career

 Coppola appeared on the season 2 episode "Little Angels" of CBS' NCIS: Los Angeles, playing FBI agent Amy Rand, an expert on kidnapping cases.
 She has also appeared on The Nine Lives of Chloe King as Valentina, the leader of the Mai.
 She appeared on Monk in "Mr. Monk and the Blackout" as the power plant public relations spokesperson and as Monk's date.
 She appeared in the MTV series Teen Wolf as the powerful Alpha werewolf Talia Hale.

-In 2014, she appeared on Sons of Anarchy as Mildred Treal in the episode "Faith and Despondency".
-Coppola returned to daytime soap operas for the first time in twenty years when she took a recurring role on CBS's The Young and the Restless in spring 2016.
+In 2014, Coppola appeared on Sons of Anarchy as Mildred Treal in the episode "Faith and Despondency".
+She returned to daytime soap operas for the first time in twenty years when she took a recurring role on CBS's The Young and the Restless in spring 2016.
 Coppola appeared as Dr. Tammy Brunner in a 2017 episode of Designated Survivor.

+Coppola had a recurring role as Carrie Walsh, the owner of a questionable drug rehabilitation facility called Winding Path, in season 6 of the first responder procedural 9-1-1.

 Personal life

 Coppola is married to actor, writer, and producer Anthony Michael Jones, best known for appearing in General Hospital as Father Coates, a recurring occasional role which he played in 11 episodes from 2002 through 2010.
-They have three daughters.
+They have three children.